gitskp/Regression-in-Machine-Learning/README.md

 # Regression-in-Machine-Learning
-All regression types in machine learning
+All regression types in machine learning with ipynb file